List of Marvel Comics characters: M: Truman Marsh

-Truman Marsh, also known as Tru, is a minor character appearing in Marvel Comics.
+Truman "Marshie" Marsh is a character appearing in Marvel Comics.
 The character, created by Danny Fingeroth (writer) and Ron Lim (artist), first appeared in Avengers: Deathtrap, the Vault #1 (July 1991).
-He was a warden of the Vault with the Guardsmen and drones as security.
-Marsh had a condescending notion towards superheroes, despite having apparent respect for Captain America and Hank Pym.
-Marsh's illegal experiments resulted in a prison break which he personally tried to have contained despite the Avengers' and Freedom Force's combined efforts.
-While his self-destruct sequence is disabled by Iron Man, Marsh used a hand repulsor to defend himself only to be killed by Venom.
+He was the Vault's oppressive warden who had condescension towards the Avengers.

+Marsh and the Guardsmen deal with a prison break which is contained by the West Coast Avengers and Freedom Force led by Captain America, Iron Man and Hank Pym; Marsh personally attempted to use a self-destruct sequence and tried to defend himself only to be killed by Venom.